 While contingencies can protect a seller’s needs, they can also be opportunities for the buyer to exit the contract or negotiate for a lower offer.
 This is why when you consider what you’re willing to accept in an offer, it is wise to think of how contingencies might impact your net proceeds.

 → Want to sell without the hassle?
-Get a competitive offer from Opendoor in 24 hours and move on your timeline.
+Get a competitive offer from Opendoor and move on your timeline.

 These are a few of the most commonly used contingencies, and the costs to consider: